Acquisition of railways by the Lower Silesian Voivodeship

 The acquisition of railways by the Lower Silesian Voivodeship marshal's office involves the gradual, paid or unpaid transfer of railway lines previously managed by PKP Polskie Linie Kolejowe to the ownership of the Lower Silesian Voivodeship.
 By the end of 2022, 23 lines spanning approximately 240 km were acquired, with passenger services restored on five sections.
 The Lower Silesian Voivodeship is the only region in Poland systematically acquiring railway infrastructure.
 The infrastructure is managed by the Lower Silesian Roads and Railways Service in Wrocław.
-The acquired lines are operated by Koleje Dolnośląskie.
+The acquired lines are operated by Lower Silesian Railways.

 Legal framework

 The organization of regional transport is the responsibility of voivodeship marshals.
 Under Polish law, local government units may acquire railway lines that are not critical to the national railway network and serve only local purposes.
 Typically, these are lines with no or minimal train operations.
 Acquisition can be paid or unpaid.
 The process is governed by Article 39 of the Act on the Restructuring, Commercialization, and Privatization of the Polish State Railways, dated 8 September 2000.